adlnet/xAPI-Spec/xAPI.md

 ####### Requirements

-* Interaction activities SHOULD have the Activity type http://adlnet.gov/expapi/activities/cmi.interaction".
+* Interaction Activities SHOULD have the Activity type http://adlnet.gov/expapi/activities/cmi.interaction".
-* Interaction activities MUST have a valid interactionType.
+* Interaction Activities MUST have a valid interactionType.
 * An LRS, upon consuming a valid interactionType, MAY validate the remaining properties as specified in the table below and MAY return HTTP 400 "Bad Request" if the remaining properties are not valid for the Interaction Activity.

 ####### Details

-The table below lists the properties for Interaction activities.
+The table below lists the properties for Interaction Activities.

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>